jordan-public/order-pool-dex/README.md

 - To debug, if necessary, edit the failing test name in "debug.sh" and then run it using the command "./debug.sh".

 To run:
-- Start the web application by issuing the following command in the web folder "npm start".
+- Start the web application by issuing the following command in the web folder "pnpm start".
 - Access the web application at http://localhost:3000.